|

 the human race.
 People at the pipe-

-lines do you know, where are the tracks
+lines do you know, where are the

 of the wolf?
 Why are they fading into the